Marmitewarlock/suzal/weblog.md

 ---
 layout: blog
-title: Sarcoming Out Of My Cage
+title: Hobbyist Lobbyist
-subtitle: and I've been doing just fine
+subtitle: hobbies and holes
-description: blogging about my cancer hole
+description: everyone should have a blog again
 ---

 <!-- Theme Toggle Button -->